gaceladri/nd0821-c3-starter-code/starter/model_card_template.md

 ## Ethical Considerations

-The data is publicly available, so the model can be used to disclose to wich degree a person's salary is associated with his or her age, education, location, etc. The model should be assessed with other data and models to address a more considerate conclusion.
+The data is publicly available, so the model can be used to disclose to wich degree a person's salary is associated with his or her age, education, location, etc.

 ## Caveats and Recommendations